patricksavalle/devops-project-template/content/delivery-strategy.md

 > - [Staged](#staged)
 > - [No-TA](#no-ta)

-Delivery strategy determines how new deployments are tested before put into production.
+The delivery strategy determines how new deployments are tested before they're put into production.

 In general:
-- Delivery strategy should be aligned with application architecture and rollback- and testing-strategy
+- Delivery strategy should be aligned with application architecture and [rollback](rollback-strategy)- and [testing-strategy](acceptance-test-strategy.md)
 - DevOps combines well with microservices-architectures which are very difficult to continuously deliver with classic DTAP

 ## Best practices

 - [ ] Choose a strategy that matches your architecture and project
+  - larger microservices architectures combine well with No-TA
+  - classic web applications combine well with DTAP

 - [ ] Larger microservices architectures probably work best with No-TA